We're the community for social media leaders at the world's greatest brands

 - She designs postcards and calendars out of her everyday garbage.

 - She’s the kind of Vikings fan that remembers Moss’s rookie season.

 - Her hometown is almost as small as Cale’s.

-As our Sales Operations Manager, Evette manages and optimizes all of the tech, tools, and toys we get to work with every day.
+As our Director of Community Relations, Evette manages and optimizes all of the tech, tools, and toys we get to work with every day.